palladius/clouddeploy-platinum-path/README.md

 it colors my life and most likely yours too.
 If you insist on a gray life, just rename lolcat to cat :)

-## The app
+## The apps

-The app is really the NON-interesting part here.
+The app part is really the NON-interesting part here.
 I tried to keep it as simple as possible.
 You can complicate it as long as you have a Dockerfile or a Buildpack to build it.

+* `apps/app01/` This is a sample Python app.
+* `apps/app02/` This is a sample Ruby app.

+They both expose a single Web page (`/`) with a lot of debug useful information, usually surfaced by proper ENV vars.

+## Build philosophy

+* Every commit to TRUNK will trigger a Cloud Build, no matter what.
+In particular, any change to the code to app01 will trigger a build in the APP01 pipeline, and same for App02.
+Yes, it's that beautiful.
+* Promotion DEV -> STAGING.
+This is a second BUILD which also executes `make test` in the `app/MYAPP` folder.

 ## Credits